Does Mold Cause Structural Damage?

 Yes, mold thrives by feeding off of its source.
 This can weaken a home's structural support.

 Mold is a fungus.
 Actively growing mold feeds on organic matter such as paper and wood.

-As it feeds and grows, the mold gradually damages the surfaces it inhabits, causing damage.
+As it feeds and grows, the mold gradually spreads across the surfaces it inhabits, causing damage.
 That means mold can cause serious structural damage to a building because it feeds on and breaks down the organic matter in it.